 The W.A.C.O. will return to our traditional “in- person” summer program this summer (2021).
 If this changes, we will contact all applicants as soon as possible.
 Please remember we will adhere to recommendations of Texas A & M University in accordance with CDC guidelines.

 The Work and College Opportunities (W.A.C.O.) project at Texas A&M is a 5-week program held in the summer for adults with a disability.

 TWC-VR Transition Services, The Brazos Center for Independent Living (BVCIL) and the Center on Disability and Development collaborate to provide a unique college and employment experience.
-This work program for TWC customers is held at Texas A&M. Participants receive:

 - Development and instruction in professionalism,